Janith96/Janith96/README.md

 I'm Janith.
 You can find me on here on [GitHub](https://github.com/Janith96), [LinkedIn](https://www.linkedin.com/in/janithudayanga/) or at 127.0.0.1

 - 😄 Pronouns: He/Him
-- 🔭 I’m currently working on some private projects... when i have time!
-- 🌱 Learning mobile app development with flutter.
+- 🌱 Learning C#, React, ASP.NET
 - ⚡ Favorite editor: VS Code